zaka29/PeopleListStan/README.md

 - Initialize the environment by running 'npm install' from the root of the project once
 - Run using 'node server.js'
 - Open your web browser to http://localhost:3000

+Notes from Stan

+- Please don't forget to run gulp